Blackwidow-sudo/transporter-game/README.md

 ## Install

-Clone the repository, then create a virtual environment and activate it:
+First, create a virtual environment and activate it:

 ```
 python3 -m venv .venv